FarronF/limerick-council-meetings/meetings/2023/02/16-Meeting of Joint Policing Sub-Committee of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Joint Policing Sub-Committee of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 Kilmallock Barracks in Unit D. It was highlighted that the public should contact 999 in case of

-emergency rather than the local Garda Station as calls would be guaranteed to be answered.--- 2
+emergency rather than the local Garda Station as calls would be guaranteed to be answered.
+---
+2

 This is not due to the Garda Station not being manned, but that the Gardai may be attending to